James Fowler (footballer): Coaching career

 Fowler signed for Queen of the South as first team player-coach on 27 June 2014.
 He was appointed caretaker manager of the club in September 2014 after Jim McIntyre moved to Ross County and later that month was appointed manager on a permanent basis.
 On 30 March 2015 he agreed a contract extension until 30 May 2016.
 Fowler departed Queens on 18 April 2016, two days after a 2–2 draw away to Alloa Athletic and with only two league matches of the 2015–16 season remaining.

-On 14 July 2016 Fowler joined Scottish League Two side Stirling Albion as a player-coach, having previously been on trial.
+On 14 July 2016, Fowler joined Scottish League Two side Stirling Albion as a player-coach, having previously been on trial.
 He moved to St Mirren in October 2016, becoming assistant manager to Jack Ross.
 Fowler held this position until May 2018, when he and Ross both moved to Sunderland.
+He was placed in caretaker charge for one match after the departure of Ross in October 2019.

-Fowler was appointed "head of football operations" at Kilmarnock in November 2019, giving him responsibility for recruitment and scouting.
+Fowler was appointed Head of Football Operations at Kilmarnock in November 2019, giving him responsibility for recruitment and scouting.
 He became caretaker manager after Alex Dyer left the club in January 2021, and again when Tommy Wright left in December.

-In June 2022, Fowler left his role as Head of Football Operations at Kilmarnock due to an internal restructuring.
+In June 2022, Fowler left his role due to an internal restructuring.